-D.15 What is the typical operational lifespan of the underwater robot?
+D.13 What is the typical operational lifespan of the underwater robot?

+Our current economic model is v6.
 In our economics, we model a 25-year effective life for the underwater robots.
 Underwater vehicles, when maintained, can last well beyond 25 years.
-The JASON ROV launched in 1988 is a good example of this.
+The JASON ROV, launched in 1988, is a good example of this.
 We will spend about 10% of the total CAPEX each year on the maintenance of our equipment.
-This high degree of maintenance ensures that continued operation is similar to an airplane's.
+This high degree of maintenance ensures that continued operation is similar to an airplane.

-D.16 What factors influence the lifespan of an underwater robot, and how can it be extended?
+D.14 What factors influence the lifespan of an underwater robot, and how can it be extended?